Green Park business park: Transport

-Green Park is accessed from two junctions off the A33 road, respectively 0.7 mi and 0.9 mi north of junction 11 of the M4 motorway, and 2.4 mi and 2.6 mi south of Reading town centre.
+Green Park business park is accessed from two junctions off the A33 road, respectively 0.7 mi and 0.9 mi north of junction 11 of the M4 motorway, and 2.4 mi and 2.6 mi south of Reading town centre.
 Bus route Greenwave 50, operated by Reading Buses, connects Green Park to Reading town centre and Reading railway station.
-Bus route 600, also operated by Reading buses, is a short walk from Green Park and serves a park and ride site at Mereoak south of the M4.
+Bus route 600, also operated by Reading Buses, is a short walk from Green Park and serves a park and ride site at Mereoak south of the M4.
 Between Reading and Green Park frequencies vary from 4 buses per hour during weekday peak periods to every 45 minutes on Saturdays.

-Plans for a Reading Green Park railway station on the Reading–Basingstoke line were first mooted in the mid-2000s.
-The planning application was approved in April 2015, with construction then expected to start in October 2016.
-A subsequent delay to the planned electrification of the line beyond 2019 raised fears that it might not be possible to provide a train service to the station on its opening, as the existing diesel trains lacked sufficient acceleration to add an extra stop without reducing line capacity.
-However, the station is now set to open in early 2023.
+Reading Green Park railway station opened on 27 May 2023 and Great Western Railway operates half-hourly services to Reading and Basingstoke on weekdays and Saturdays with hourly trains on Sundays.

 Route 23 of the National Cycle Network follows a traffic-free routing through the centre of Green Park, on its way from Reading to Basingstoke.

 Green Park wind turbine

-The most visible feature of Green Park is an Enercon E-70 wind turbine, adjacent to the M4 motorway, and billed as the UK's most visible turbine.
+The most visible feature of Green Park business park is an Enercon E-70 wind turbine, adjacent to the M4 motorway, and billed as the UK's most visible turbine.
 The blades are 33 m long, with a tower height of 85 m.
 At a wind speed of 14 m/s the machine generates 2.05 MW of electricity (less for lower wind speeds), which is enough to power around 1,500 homes.
 It is owned and operated by Ecotricity and was completed in November 2005.

 Facilities

-Most of the facilities for Green Park are located on Lime Square, alongside the southern access road to the park and opposite the wind turbine.
+Most of the facilities for Green Park business park are located on Lime Square, alongside the southern access road to the park and opposite the wind turbine.
 This offers a day nursery, Childbase, for pre-school children, as well as a play area for children up to 10 years, The Mad House Play & Party World.
 There is also a Nuffield Health Fitness & Wellbeing Centre, a waterside brasserie called Zest at Lime Square, an Asda Click & Collect, and a WH Smith store.

 At the opposite end of the park, 100 Longwater Avenue contains the Byte Café and is home to the Green Park Conference Centre, which hosts meeting rooms and amenities for various sized meetings and conferences.